-Hurricane Survival Guide: Flood Dangers, High Wind and Generator Safety
+Hurricane Preparedness: Flood Dangers, High Wind and Generator Safety

 Most people believe that hurricane safety revolves around protecting yourself from high winds.
 While it is important to protect against high winds, the most important thing to take into consideration when you’re dealing with hurricane safety is flooding!